-There are three types of Tcl commands:
+This section describes the following types of Tcl commands:

-- · Built-in commands
+- Built-in commands

-- Procedures created with the proc command
+- Procedures created with the proc command.

-- · Commands built into the Designer software
+- Commands built into the Designer software

 Built-in commands

 Built-in commands are provided by the Tcl interpreter.
 They are available in all Tcl applications.
 Here are some examples of built-in Tcl commands: